Wendy Hawthorne

 In 2020, Hawthorne was inducted into British Columbia's Soccer Hall of Fame twice: individually in recognition of her success in winning 11 British Columbia province championships and four Canada national championships, and as part of the Surrey United team that won the provincial championship eleven years in a row.

 Early years

 At the age of 13, Hawthorne attended UBC soccer camp with Canadian international Brian Budd as her instructor.
 At 14 or 15, she started playing with a UBC club team, the UBC Thunder Mamas.

 International career

-Between 1988 to 1998, Hawthorne had 15 appearances with the Canadian women's national soccer team, during which she kept seven clean sheets.
+Between 1988 and 1998, Hawthorne had 15 appearances with the Canadian women's national soccer team, during which she kept seven clean sheets.
 Her debut for Canada was on 29 April 1990, when she was 29 years old.
 Although she did not feature at the 1995 World Cup in Sweden, during her international career, she won three CONCACAF medals with Canada, including silver in 1991, bronze in 1993, and silver in 1994, and was on the team that won the 1998 CONCACAF championship.